 Now, let’s talk about Olympic National Park.
-Packed with stunning scenery, substantial ecological diversity, and some of the best beaches in Washington State, visiting Olympic National Park should be high on your bucket list.
+Packed with stunning scenery, substantial ecological diversity, and some of the best beaches in Washington State, Olympic National Park is one of the most beautiful national parks in the US, and visiting should be high on your bucket list.

 Indeed, with its towering alpine peaks, lush temperate rainforests, flourishing meadows, and the rugged coastline of the Pacific Ocean, this exceptional park exposes you to the shear beauty of the Pacific Northwest.

 How to Get to Olympic National Park: The best way to get from Seattle to Olympic National Park is by car, either on land or by ferry.
 There are also several bus and shuttle companies that take you to Olympic National Park from Seattle.
 Finally, you can also book a tour.

 Next, one of the most incredible day trips from Seattle is the stunning North Cascades National Park.

 Venturing deep into the North American Alps, the North Cascades are the homes to some of the best mountains in Washington.
 With these jagged, alpine peaks containing over 300 glaciers, there are an abundance of incredible sights within North Cascades National Park.